rush-db/rushdb/docs/docs/typescript-sdk/models.md

 // Create the model
 const AuthorModel = new Model('author', {
   name: { type: 'string' },
-  email: { type: 'string', uniq: true }
+  email: { type: 'string', unique: true }
 });

 // Start using it directly